GOAL: Create a simple block or bubble style personal graffiti tag (also called a “throwie” or a “throw up”).

 - All text is school appropriate.

-- All text is reasonably easy to read (no wildstyle, please!).
+- All text is reasonably easy to read (no wildstyle for your first work, please!).

 - Separate layers for colors and outlines.